learningequality/ricecooker/docs/developer/index.rst

 Ricecooker developer docs
 =========================
-To learn about the inner workings of the ``ricecooker`` library, consult the following:
+To learn about the inner workings of the ``ricecooker`` library, consult the following docs:

 .. toctree::
    :maxdepth: 1

-   README
+   ids
    ../chefops
    daemonization
    sushops
    design_cli
+   corrections
    contributing
-   corrections
    authors